-“It sets back the ecological succession and helps maintain the habitat in early succession,” says South Carolina Department of Natural Resources deer project leader Dr. Charles Ruth.
+“It sets back the ecological succession and helps maintain the habitat in early succession,” says Dr. Charles Ruth, deer project leader for the South Carolina Department of Natural Resources.
 “Early successional habitat is great for a variety of game and non-game species, including deer.
 It makes great cover for nesting turkeys and quail and it’s full of food for deer and other wildlife.”

 Fire is also a great tool for clearing out thick, dead growth in fallow fields and forests.
 Cool-season grasses like fescue and Bermuda grass in particular can overtake a field, choking out the beneficial plants that deer and other wildlife eat.

 Even better, the ash left behind helps fortify the soil, which helps grow stronger, healthier new plant life.
 Depending on the season and the soil temperature, it only takes one good rain to regenerate a wide variety of new growth.
 A few weeks later, the burned area will be filled with fresh green growth.
 Those young tender plants are exactly what deer prefer.
 Whitetails won’t eat every type of plant that springs up form the ashes, but they will flock to burned areas soon after the area starts to regrow.